 Since this book centers around a pop star, naturally music would be a major focus.
 But not only that: music was also an inspiration for Larissa throughout the writing process.
 So it seemed like a natural choice to have Larissa choose a few of the songs that inspired her while writing the series.

 The result was even better than I anticipated!
 So without further ado…

-[Disclaimer: this post contains affiliate links.
-If you choose to purchase using my link, I will receive a small commission at no additional cost to you.]
+[Disclaimer: As an Amazon Associate, I earn from qualifying purchases.
+If you choose to make a purchase using my Amazon links, I will receive a small commission at no additional cost to you.]

 My Writing Journey Through Songs

 By Larissa Lopes, author of the Alec Brock Series